ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 USAGE: 	'set pp <float> & <enter>'  - set phrase penalty.
 >>
 ```
 Note that, the commands allowing to change the translation process, e.g. the stack capacity, are to be used with great care.
-For the sake of memory optimization, **bpbd-server** has just one copy of the server runtime parameters used from all the translation processes.
+For the sake of memory optimization, **bpbd-server** has just one copy of the server run time parameters used from all the translation processes.
 So in case of active translation process, changing these parameters can cause disruptions thereof starting from an inability to perform translation and ending with memory leaks.
 All newly scheduled or finished translation tasks however will not experience any disruptions.

 ###Translation client: _bpbd-client_
 The translation client is used to communicate with the server by sending translation job requests and receiving the translation results.
 When started from a command line without any parameters, **bpbd-client** reports on the available command-line options: